NVIDIA/NeMo-Guardrails/docs/getting_started/5_output_rails/README.md

 ## Next

-In the [next guide](../6_topical_rails), we will be adding topical rails to our ABC bot, to make sure it only responds to questions related to the employment situation.
+The next guide, [Topical Rails](../6_topical_rails), adds a topical rails to the ABC bot, to make sure it only responds to questions related to the employment situation.